willhowes/makers_portfolio_and_notes/week_5.md

  * 'The Count' practical is good to get an overview of a javasript project.
  * Javascript is the only language that can be run directly in the browser.
  * Javascript can change the html without a new request-response cycle (i.e without a client call to the server).
- * Javascript is a-syncanous (it does not need to run in order), unlike Ruby.
+ * Javascript is a-syncranous (it does not need to run in order), unlike Ruby.
  * Can run javascript in chrome-dev tools in the Console.
  * We will be using version ES5 of Javascript.
 ES6 has extra features but can create bad-habits.